 A couple of months ago I wrote the article 5 Reasons to see me for your Pap Test and planned to write this article answering your HPV questions as a follow-up but as time passed it kept being put on the backburner.

 Then I read a compelling article titled Why a mom with cervical cancer needs women — and their doctors — to hear her story.
-That article contains helpful information about cervical cancer screening, the importance of reviewing your own health information, and the value of looking at the whole picture (including all symptoms) to diagnose and treat effectively.
+That article contains helpful information about cervical cancer screening, the importance of reviewing your own health information, and the value of looking at the whole picture (including all symptoms) to diagnose and treat well.
 And it gave me a little kick in the bum to finish this article!

 As a Naturopathic Doctor with a practice focus on Gynecological Concerns, I see many patients with abnormal Paps/HPV.
 Most of these patients have already seen their medical doctor and often ALSO a specialist but may not have had the time to ask their questions and get clear answers.
 So, I make sure to allow time to answer my patients’ questions as well as provide a space to address fears, anxieties, and concerns.